Meet our Team:

 email@example.com | Boston

-As an associate in Third Sector’s Boston office, Sithara works on client engagements including feasibility analyses, technical assistance and project construction.
+As an associate in Third Sector’s Boston office, Sithara works on client engagements including feasibility analyses, technical assistance and project construction for clients ranging from non-profit organizations to state and local governments.
 Sithara previously worked at J.P.
-Morgan Public Finance as an investment banking analyst.
-In that role, she helped raise or refinance over $3 billion in capital for public sector clients including states, cities, school districts, universities and airports.
-While in college, Sithara also held roles at a lobbying firm in Illinois and a non-profit student consulting group.
+Morgan Public Finance in the Midwest Group as an investment banking analyst.
+In that role, she helped structure and raise over $3 billion in capital for public sector clients including the State of Illinois, State of Louisiana, City of Chicago, Detroit Public Schools, the Michigan Finance Authority, Indiana University, Midway Airport and Detroit Metropolitan Airport.
+While in college, Sithara also held roles at a lobbying firm in Illinois focused on public transit issues and led a student consulting group to delivered technical assistance to local non-profit organizations including Volunteers of America Illinois.
 Sithara graduated with honors from the University of Chicago with a degree in economics.

 Emily Fabiaschi - Associate